What are the benefits of entity management? Why is it important?

 Here are some examples of where companies have achieved greater efficiencies:

-- Seamless integration of filings and transactions with a central system of record
+- Smooth integration of filings and transactions with a central system of record

-- Additional bandwidth created by the inclusion of the Managed Service Team into entity workflow
+- Additional bandwidth created by the inclusion of a managed service team for entity data management

 - Shifting employees from data inputters to data managers